Az154za/HDMA_DUAL_SWITCHER/README.md

 # HDMA_DUAL_SWITCHER
-This is 2 to 1 hdmi multiplexer that can switch screen visualisation between two pcs with a switch toggle
+This is 2 to 1 hdmi multiplexer that can switch screen visualisation between two pcs with a switch toggle using the TMDS261BPAG

 # Schematic :
 <img width="811" height="765" alt="image" src="https://github.com/user-attachments/assets/d9c3e8cb-3c54-4e35-b849-712dea7e4714" />